Chronic arterial occlusive disease

 This is possible by having a healthy lifestyle that includes:

 - Stop Smoking

 - Control of diabetes

 - Exercise 30 minutes a day thrice a week

 - Keep blood pressure and cholesterol under check

 - Eating a healthy diet lower in saturated fats

-- Keeping weight in healthy level.
+- Keeping weight at a healthy level.